 Alternative lending structures are any form of finance that doesn’t involve a traditional bank loan.

-This approach can make it a little trickier to be certain your borrowing follows legal requirements exactly, however, so it could be wise to speak to a solicitor experienced in the area via First4lawyers before you commit to anything.
+This approach can make it a little trickier to be certain your borrowing follows legal requirements so it is advisable to speak to an experienced solicitor in alternative lending before you commit to anything.

-Other forms of alternative lending structures include peer-to-peer lending, whereby a financial matchmaker, usually via the Internet, brings borrowers and lenders together for a mutually beneficial lending agreement.
+- peer-to-peer lending, whereby a financial matchmaker, usually online, brings borrowers and lenders together for a mutually beneficial lending agreement.
 These matchmakers find individuals or businesses seeking to make a good return on their savings and lend money to borrowers who will benefit from a lower borrowing rate than they would get at a bank.

 What are the advantages of alternative lending structures?